Mentors

 Do I need any special qualities to be a mentor?

-Mentors need to be willing to listen, empathize, encourage, and empower their mentees.
+Mentors (adults 18+) need to be willing to listen, empathize, encourage, and empower their mentees.
 They also need to honor confidentiality, cultural diversity, and consistency.
-Training and support will be provided to all mentors.
+Training and support are provided.

 Questions?
 Contact Us!